Mouslim2004/BlogBackend/README.md

 1. When a post is created it need to be assigned to a category in order to identify what this post is talking about
 2. So we gonna add CategoryDTO to post dto and map to post mapper then improve post service

+### Create all Comment business rule

+1. We gonna start by create Comment dto for creating a comment within dto package
+2. Then we gonna create Comment dto for response
+3. Then we gonna create comment service within service package
+4. As long as we work with comment service we gonna create comment mapper
+5. Then create comment controller within controller package
+6. Finish comment part